BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-developer/Integra Live Architecture and Functional Reqs.md

 Each object must have a unique name within its set of siblings, whilst objects with different parents can have the same name.

-Therefore this concatenated notation is the minimum identification system sufficient to uniquely identity objects.
+Therefore this concatenated notation is the minimum identification system sufficient to uniquely identify objects.

 #### Model Loader
 The class ModelLoader is responsible for loading all the contents of the model from libIntegra.